Back to Course

 This is a system usually used by most organisations to maintain the petty cash book.

-The imprest system states that the petty cashier is given a sum of money, usually from the chief cashier, from which payments are made.
-This payment is called a cash float, whatever amount is spent by a petty cashier during a period must be given back to the petty cashier to maintain the float.
+This payment is called a Cash Float, whatever amount is spent by a petty cashier during a period must be given back to the petty cashier to maintain the float.

 The original amount given to the petty cashier is called an imprest.